National Bank Direct Brokerage Review 2026

 National Bank Direct Brokerage Review Summary:

-National Bank Direct Brokerage (NBDB) was the first of Canada’s big banks to offer free trading.
-As part of the National Bank of Canada, NBDB offers security as well as a wide range of investment options.
-On their platform, users can trade stocks, ETFs, bonds and more.
+National Bank Direct Brokerage (NBDB) was the first of Canada’s major banks to introduce commission-free trading.
+Backed by the National Bank of Canada, it offers a strong level of security along with access to a broad range of investment products.
+Investors can trade stocks, ETFs, bonds, and more through its platform.

-In our National Bank Direct Brokerage review, we’ll break down the fees, account types, investment options, platform and more.
-Read on to find out if NBDB is right for you, or if you might be better off going with one of Canada’s best online brokers instead.
+In our updated 2026 National Bank Direct Brokerage review, we’ll examine fees, account types available, investment options, platform features, and more.
+Read on to determine whether NBDB meets your investing needs or if one of Canada’s top online brokers might be a better choice.

 Pros